Need Some Advice? Request a Callback

 Explosive substances can be solid or liquid, and are themselves capable of producing gas through a chemical reaction that may cause damage to their surroundings.
 Pyrotechnic substances may emit a combination of gas, smoke, sound, light, or heat.

-Examples include ignitors, flares, ammunition, and fireworks.
+Examples include igniters, flares, ammunition, and fireworks.

 Gases – UN Class 2 – division 2.1-2.3

-Gases packaged may be flammable gases, aerosols, oxidising gases, or chemicals/gases under pressure, and each have their own distinct defining criteria and UN classification within class 2 hazardous materials and the United Nations Globally Harmonised System of Classification and Labelling of Chemicals (GHS).
+Gases packaged may be flammable gases, aerosols, oxidizing gases, or chemicals/gases under pressure, and each have their own distinct defining criteria and UN classification within class 2 hazardous materials and the United Nations Globally Harmonised System of Classification and Labelling of Chemicals (GHS).

 Examples include natural gas, fire extinguishers, and propane.